-- On the General anti-ransomware solutions page, find the protection policy that is applied to a restoration task, and then click .
+- On the General anti-ransomware solutions page, find the protection policy that is applied to a restoration task and click the icon.

-- Find the server where data will be restored, and click Restore in the Actions column.You can also click the number in the Recoverable Versions column to go to the Restoration page.
+- Find the server whose data needs to be restored and click Restore in the Actions column.You can also click the number in the Recoverable Versions column to go to the Restoration page.

-- On the Restoration page, set the following parameters: Select a restored version, Select a restored
+- On the Restoration page, configure the following parameters: Select a restored version, Select a restore

-file, and Recovery directory address.Sample values of the Recovery directory address parameter in a Windows and Linux system are as follows:
+file, and Recovery directory address.Sample values of the Recovery directory address parameter in a Windows system and a Linux system:

 Note The Recovery directory address parameter specifies the folder where you want to restore the server data.
-The backup data is restored in the cloud.
-After you create a restoration task, the files will be restored to the Recovery directory address.
-If the specified directory does not exist, Security Center cannot perform the restoration task.
+The backup data is restored on the cloud.
+After you create a restoration task, the files are restored to the directory specified by the Recovery directory address parameter.
+If the specified directory does not exist, Security Center fails to complete the restoration task.
 We recommend that you specify a valid directory.

 - Windows: D:\Documents\Restore